For more details check out the Ethereum Wiki.

 If the total number of gas used by the computation spawned by the transaction, including the original message and any sub-messages that may be triggered, is less than or equal to the gas limit, then the transaction processes.
 If the total gas exceeds the gas limit, then all changes are reverted, except that the transaction is still valid and the fee can still be collected by the miner.
 Every operation has a gas expenditure; for most operations it is ~3-10, although some expensive operations have expenditures up to 700 and a transaction itself has an expenditure of 21000.

-Fixed compute units or FCUs represent the cost associated with given API calls.
-See the FCU page to learn more.
+Compute units or CUs represent the cost associated with given API calls.
+See the Compute Units page to learn more.

 Rate limit is the cap on FCUs permitted.
 See the Rate Limit page to learn more.